giovani-milanez/aafw/README.md

 # aafw
 Attribute Authority Framework

-This project is the result of my final paper.
+This project is the result of my final paper and its aimed to be used by attribute authrorities that need to manage the life cycle of their attribute certificates.

 The X.509 attribute certificate is a digitally signed document that establish assignments to a entity.
 In July 2012, the technology was standardized